-Françoise de la Perrière has designed some truly exceptional scarves for Hermes and in my humble opinion, the Cuirs du Desert is one of them.
+Françoise de la Perrière has designed some truly exceptional scarves for Hermès© and in my humble opinion, the Cuirs du Desert might be just one of them.

-Hermes in its tradition to “scorn all walls, fences and restrains of the spirit” undertook to make 1988 The Year of Exoticism and to go beyond borders in the spirit of Pierre Loti.
+Hermès© in its tradition to “scorn all walls, fences and restrains of the spirit” undertook to make 1988 The Year of Exoticism going beyond borders in the spirit of Pierre Loti.

 Pierre Loti gained fame for his semi-autobiographical novel Aziyadé, which was published 1879.
 As a young French Naval officer, Loti found himself in Turkey, where he fell in love with a much younger harem girl, Aziyadé.
 In his book, Loti describes both his love for the harem girl and his love affair with the Turkish culture, which quickly gave birth to his fame as well as his exotica persona.

-It is then no surprise, that Hermes took its Fall/Winter Collection that year to exotic Turkey where the brilliant jewel tones of both the collection and the streets of Istanbul fought the drab of winter.
+It is then no surprise, that Hermès© took its 1988 Fall/Winter Collection to exotic Turkey, where the brilliant jewel tones of both the collection and the streets of Istanbul fought the drab of winter.